-Following the start-up of our paper machine in July 2006, our parent roll production exceeded the requirements of our converting operation, which excess tonnage we have sold as parent rolls.
+Following the start-up of our paper machine in July 2006, our parent roll production has exceeded the requirements of our converting operation, which excess tonnage we have sold as parent rolls.
 The demand for parent rolls can fluctuate due to changes in converting demand, primarily in the away-from-home market and due to new paper machine start-ups.
-A significant reduction in demand or increase in paper making capacity can result in an over-supply situation if parent roll producers do not adjust capacity, which could negatively affect the market price for parent rolls.
-A significant reduction in parent roll selling prices could reduce our revenues and decrease our profits and could cause us to shut down some of our excess paper making capacity.
+A significant reduction in demand or increase in paper making capacity can result in an over-supply of parent rolls, which could negatively affect the market price for parent rolls.
+A significant reduction in parent roll selling prices could reduce our revenues, decrease our profits and cause us to shut down some of our excess paper making capacity.